pflanze/functional-perl/docs/design.md

 ### Naming conventions

+* Functions names are generally choosen to prefer "established" functional languages (like Scheme, Haskell, Ocaml, rather than JavaScript or even Clojure).
+The name `fold` is hence preferred over `reduce` (which has a slightly different interface in JavaScript and Clojure; well, no problem if you really want it with that interface, we could add it, too).
+Also all other languages call the filtering function `filter`, not `grep`, for example, and hence it's `list_filter` or the method name `filter` here.
+(Hopefully you'll be ok with that recognizing that the Perl builtin has a weird, "non-functional" interface anyway.)

 * Function names *start* with the data type that they are made for;
   for example `array_map` versus `list_map`.
 (This follows the conventions in Scheme (and some other functional languages?).)